2 Americans taken hostage by Hamas during the attack on Israel are freed

 "At the same time, we're so deeply concerned for the 200-plus other hostages that are still in the hands of Hamas terrorists, and we continue to pray, and ask everyone to pray, for their immediate release," he said.

-Aya Batrawy contributed reporting in Jerusalem; Daniel Estrin and Liz Baker contributed reporting from Tel Aviv; and Deepa Shivaram contributed reporting from Washington. contributed to this story
+Aya Batrawy contributed reporting in Jerusalem; Daniel Estrin and Liz Baker contributed reporting from Tel Aviv, Israel; and Deepa Shivaram contributed reporting from Washington. contributed to this story

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.